KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/README.md

 Implemented a DApp called the Afrobeats Music Store which is a song registry on the Ethereum Framework.

 ## What it does
 The purpose of the DApp is to register and buy songs between different accounts.
 Song owners can register their songs which can be purchased by different buyers.
+Different Account holders can be created using Metamask.

 ## Dependencies
 Install these prerequisites: